 Preferably, you will have also studied at least one year of university-level mathematics, though additional courses are available as part of this course.

 Applicants with a 2:2 will be considered on a case by case basis where they can demonstrate relevant work experience or aptitude in a relevant specialist field.
 Graduates from other disciplines and those with professional experience in the sector will also be considered.

 We accept a range of international equivalent qualifications.
 For more information please contact the Admissions Team.

 Months of entry

-This Masters will prepare you in the physical sciences and mathematics for a research career in climate, atmospheric or environmental sciences.
-It ideally bridges the gap between undergraduate studies in physical/natural sciences and engineering, and study for a PhD.
-Alternatively, if you decide to leave academia, the highly transferable skills gained from this course could lead to a research role in industry or government.
+Our Climate and Atmospheric Science Masters by Research degree will prepare you in the physical sciences and mathematics for a research career in climate, atmospheric or environmental sciences.
+It ideally bridges the gap between undergraduate studies in physical/natural sciences and engineering and study for a PhD or a career in research.

-Gain a broad overview of physical problems in climate and atmospheric science, together with a sound physical understanding of natural processes.
+You’ll gain a broad overview of physical problems in climate and atmospheric science, together with a sound physical understanding of natural processes.
 Alongside this, develop highly transferable skills to conduct research in these subjects with a strong emphasis on quantitative data analysis and physical and numerical modelling.

 Course contact details

-- Admissions Team
+- Postgraduate Admissions Team

 - +44 (0)113 343 8109